cthlbrennan/herdhub/README.md

 User stories formed a key part of the Agile methodology which guided the development of this application.
 They can be found within the Product Backlog on Github
 [here](https://github.com/users/cthlbrennan/projects/3).

+### Users

 - As a new user, I want to have a clear idea of the purpose of the web application so that I can understand the value that it would provide me.
-- As the product owner, if a user submits a message then I want them to receive a confirmation email telling them that their message has been submitted to improve the user experience.
 - As a user, I want to be able to log in through my gmail or social media account.
 - As a user, I want to be able to reset my password so that I can regain access to my database in case I forget the original.
-- As the product owner, I want to make sure that there are custom 404 and 500 pages so that the website looks professional and provides users with a positive experience.
 - As a user, I want to add photos to animal profiles so that I can include photos within my database.
-- As the administrator, I want users to be able to submit messages to me so that I can troubleshoot any problems they might have.
+- As the product owner, if a user submits a message then I want them to receive a confirmation email telling them that their message has been submitted to improve the user experience.
 - As a user, I want to be able to log out easily so that I can be sure that my data remains secure after I have finished using the website.
 - As a user, I want to be able to change the details of a specific animal so that my database remains up-to-date.
-- As the product owner, I want to make sure that the models are full functional so that users don't experience bugs.
-- As the product owner, I want users to get messages after they've logged in, logged out, successfully added an animal, etc so that they get immediate feedback on their interactions.
 - As a user, I want to create profiles for each of my animals so that I can easily track their individual history and characteristics.
 - As a user, I want to view a list of all animals in my herd with key details shown, so that I can read an overview of my herd.
 - As a user, I want to be able to select a specific animal or breeding event and access comprehensive detailed overview of it.
 - As a user, I want to log breeding events so that I can monitor reproductive outcomes and optimise my breeding program.
 - As a user, I want to be able to delete animals from my database in case an animal is sold, dies, etc, so that I can maintain an accurate database.
+- As a user, I want to be able to register an account so that I can manage my livestock.
+- As a user, I want to be able to log in with a username and password so that I can securely access my data.
+- As a logged in user, I want to navigate my records easily so that I can easily access my data.

+### Product Owner

+- As the product owner, if a user submits a message then I want them to receive a confirmation email telling them that their message has been submitted to improve the user experience.
+- As the product owner, I want to make sure that the models are full functional so that users don't experience bugs.
+- As the product owner, I want users to get messages after they've logged in, logged out, successfully added an animal, etc so that they get immediate feedback on their interactions.
 - As the product owner, I want there to be an admin account so that the website can be monitored and maintained.
 - As the product owner, I want to make sure that all code is validated so that the code is clean, readable and maintainable.
-- As a user, I want to be able to register an account so that I can manage my livestock.
-- As a user, I want to be able to log in with a username and password so that I can securely access my data.
 - As the product owner, I want to ensure that my deployed website is linked to a cloud-based database.
 - As the product owner, I want to have the website deployed so that people can find and use my product.
 - As the product owner, I want the website to have a robust database schema that would serve the needs of users.
-- As a logged in user, I want to navigate my records easily so that I can easily access my data.
 - As the product owner, I want the authentication pages to match the appearance of the rest of the site so that the site will have a coherent, consistent and professional appearance.

-### Site Admin
+### Site Administrator

 - As the administrator, I want to be able to securely access the admin page so that I can maintain and update the website easily.
 - As the administrator, I want to have CRUD functionality over all users' databases so that I can monitor and maintain the website.
 - As the administrator, I want users to be able to submit messages to me so that I can troubleshoot any problems they might have.

 ## Wireframes